hunterhector/EvmEval/data/test_cases/conll_tests/README.md

 Test cases for CoNLL tests
 ==========================
+This is the folder for CoNLL test (run automatically by scorer_test.py)

 The test works this way, we create two sets of key-response files:

  1. Set 1 (in tbf format):